From 1 - 10 / 59

 • Geoscience Australia carried out marine surveys in Jervis Bay (NSW) in 2007, 2008 and 2009 (GA303, GA305, GA309, GA312) to map seabed bathymetry and characterise benthic environments through colocated sampling of surface sediments (for textural and biogeochemical analysis) and infauna, observation of benthic habitats using underwater towed video and stills photography, and measurement of ocean tides and wavegenerated currents.
 Data and samples were acquired using the Defence Science and Technology Organisation (DSTO) Research Vessel Kimbla.
 Bathymetric mapping, sampling and tide/wave measurement were concentrated in a 3x5 km survey grid (named Darling Road Grid, DRG) within the southern part of the Jervis Bay, incorporating the bay entrance.
 Additional sampling and stills photography plus bathymetric mapping along transits was undertaken at representative habitat types outside the DRG.
 This 126 sample data set comprises TCO2 flux and pool data for surface seabed sediments (~0 to 2 cm).

-• Geoscience Australia carried out marine surveys in Jervis Bay (NSW) in 2007, 2008 and 2009 (GA303, GA305, GA309, GA312) to map seabed bathymetry and characterise benthic environments through co-located sampling of surface sediments (for textural and biogeochemical analysis) and infauna, observation of benthic habitats using underwater towed video and stills photography, and measurement of ocean tides and wave-generated currents.
+• Geoscience Australia carried out marine surveys in Jervis Bay (NSW) in 2007, 2008 and 2009 (GA303, GA305, GA309, GA312) to map seabed bathymetry and characterise benthic environments through colocated sampling of surface sediments (for textural and biogeochemical analysis) and infauna, observation of benthic habitats using underwater towed video and stills photography, and measurement of ocean tides and wavegenerated currents.
 Data and samples were acquired using the Defence Science and Technology Organisation (DSTO) Research Vessel Kimbla.
 Bathymetric mapping, sampling and tide/wave measurement were concentrated in a 3x5 km survey grid (named Darling Road Grid, DRG) within the southern part of the Jervis Bay, incorporating the bay entrance.
 Additional sampling and stills photography plus bathymetric mapping along transits was undertaken at representative habitat types outside the DRG.
-This 110 sample data-set comprises salinity, dissolved oxygen, water temperature and light attenuation (KD) measurements from Jervis Bay.
+The datasets contain 6 backscatter grids of the Jarvis Bay produced from the processed EM3002 and EM3002D backscatter data of the survey area using the CMST-GA MB Process.
+Please see the metadata for more information.

-• Dense coral-sponge communities on the upper continental slope (570 - 950 m) off George V Land, east Antarctica have been identified as Vulnerable Marine Ecosystems.
-We propose three main factors governing their distribution on this margin: 1) their depth in relation to iceberg scouring; 2) the flow of organic-rich bottom waters; and 3) their location at the head of shelf cutting canyons.
-Icebergs scour to 500 m in this region and the lack of such disturbance is a likely factor allowing the growth of rich benthic ecosystems.
-In addition, the richest communities are found in the heads of canyons which receive descending plumes of Antarctic Bottom Water formed on the George V shelf, which could entrain abundant food for the benthos.
-The canyons harbouring rich benthos are also those that cut the shelf break.
-Such canyons are known sites of high productivity in other areas due to strong current flow and increased mixing with shelf waters, and the abrupt, complex topography.
+• Dense coral-sponge communities on the upper continental slope off George V Land have been identified as a Vulnerable Marine Ecosystem in the Antarctic.
+The challenge is now to understand their likely distribution.
+The CEAMARC survey found these communities at sites on the upper slope in depths of 570 - 950m.
+Based on these results we propose some working hypotheses defining the physical settings suitable for such assemblages.
+Icebergs scour to 500m in this region and the lack of such disturbance is probably a factor allowing growth of rich benthic ecosystems.
+In addition, the richest communities are found in the heads of canyons.
+We suggest two possible oceanographic mechanisms linking abundant filter feeder communities and canyon heads.
+The canyons in which they occur receive descending plumes of Antarctic Bottom Water formed on the George V shelf and these water masses could entrain abundant food for the benthos.
+Maps of water properties measured during the Collaborative East Antarctic Marine Census (CEAMARC) survey provide some support for this idea.
+Another possibility is that the canyons harbouring rich benthos are those that cut the shelf break.
+Such canyons are known sites of high productivity in other areas because of a number of oceanographic factors, including strong current flow and increased mixing, and the abrupt, complex topography.
+These hypotheses provide a framework for the identification of areas where there is a higher likelihood of encountering these Vulnerable Marine Ecosystems.